VFPX/VFPXDeployment/docs/ThorUpdate.md

 - Creates the BuildProcess subdirectory of the project root folder and copies the files listed above to it.
 - Reads the settings in [ProjectSettings.txt](#settings) into the [Public variables](#public-variables) so BuildMe.prg can read from or write to them if necessary:

-This is he step-by-step walk through the Deplyoment process.
-Some information is identicall to [Setup Guide](#setup-guide).
+This is he step-by-step walk through the Deployment process.
+Some information is identical to [Setup Guide](#setup-guide).
 Special task on set up are provided on the [Setting up the build process](#setting-up-the-build-process) topic.

 If you run VFPX Deployment for production, you need to set information, documentation etc.